-As Kentucky's Chief Business Official, the Secretary of State oversees the more than 700,000 entities that have filed to do business in the Commonwealth.
+As Kentucky's Chief Business Official, the Secretary of State oversees the nearly 250,000 entities that have filed to do business in the Commonwealth.
 The office provides many services to help businesses and, in turn, grow Kentucky's economy.

 Other resources, including links to agencies, organizations and websites that may be useful to your business; the bulk data subscription service and prepaid accounts are also available through this website.

-If you have any questions about the Secretary of State's Office of Business, please review the frequently asked questions or contact the division for the services in which you are interested.
+If you have any questions about the Secretary of State's Office of Business, please contact the division for the services in which you are interested.